 .
 To call, hold, and conduct meetings of the Corporation’s Board in accordance with the Ralph M. Brown Act (Government Code §§54950 et. seq.) (‘the Brown Act”].

 .
-Hire, supervise, evaluate, discipline and dismissal of the Superintendent of AIMS
+Hire, supervise, evaluate, discipline and dismiss the Superintendent of AIMS

 .
 Approve contractual agreements